-See "Capabilities" on page 152 for details of the capabilities that are provided.
+See "Capabilities" on page 165 for details of the capabilities that are provided.

-How capabilities can provide performance and reliability is described in the following sections.
+How capabilities are used to specify performance and reliability characteristics is described in the following sections.

 Performance

 Performance specifies the capabilities of a volume based on factors such as number of columns in striped volumes, stripe unit size, preferred characteristics of storage such as using prefabricated disks that are configured in hardware.